rfuzzo/MWSE/docs/source/types/mwseMCMKeyBinder.md

 	* `label` (string): *Optional*.
 Text shown next to the button.
 	* `description` (string): *Optional*.
 If in a [Sidebar Page](../types/mwseMCMSideBarPage.md), the description will be shown on mouseover.
 	* `allowCombinations ` (boolean): *Default*: `true`.
 If true, the keybinder will let the user use modification keys: Shift, Ctrl, and Alt when rebinding.
+	* `allowMouse ` (boolean): *Default*: `false`.
+If true, the keybinder will let the user use mouse buttons and scroll wheel in this keybinder.
+In that case the variable will have [mwseKeyMouseCombo](../types/mwseKeyMouseCombo.md) layout, [mwseKeyCombo](../types/mwseKeyCombo.md) otherwise.
+	* `keybindName` (string): *Optional*.
+The keybind name.
+Shown in the popup menu header.
+This string is formatted into a localized version of "SET %s KEYBIND.".
+If none is provided the popup has "SET NEW KEYBIND." as header text.
 	* `leftSide ` (boolean): *Default*: `true`.
 If true, the button will be created on the left and label on the right.
 	* `variable` ([mwseMCMVariable](../types/mwseMCMVariable.md), [mwseMCMSettingNewVariable](../types/mwseMCMSettingNewVariable.md)): *Optional*.
 A variable for this KeyBinder.
 	* `defaultSetting` ([mwseKeyCombo](../types/mwseKeyCombo.md)): *Optional*.
 If `defaultSetting` wasn't passed in the `variable` table, can be passed here.
 The new variable will be initialized to this value.